top of page

 We are business owners.

-The definition of work is not about clocking hours in the office and just getting stuff done.
-It's also not purely about meeting sales targets and looking forward to that big bonus payout at the end of the year.
-It is about managing resources - both people (talent) and money (financial).
+It is not about clocking the hours in the office.
+It is also not purely about year end sales targets and looking forward to receiving bonus payouts.
+Owning a business is about managing resources, people (talent) and money (financial).

-An entrepreneur is constantly kept on his toes not because he is afraid of losing his job but because he fears for his survival, he fears for cash flow as well as the supply of the resources around him - both people and money.
+An entrepreneur is constantly kept on his toes not because he is afraid of losing his job but because he fears for his survival, for cash flow, as well as the scarcity of the resources around him - both people and money.

 That constant worry is what keeps him alive.